doc-ai/net-runner-ios/Pods/TensorIO/README.md

 ],
 ```

 With this description we can pass either an array of arrays or a dictionary of arrays to the model's `runOn:` method.
-To pass an array, make sure the order of your inputs matches the order of their entries in the json file:
+To pass an array, make sure the order of your inputs matches the order of their entries in the JSON file:

 ```objc
 NSArray *vectorInput = @[ ... ]; // with 8 values